All Episodes

 But he had a different take on it.

-His take is no, you have to be impeached first and convicted, and then you can only be tried.
+His take is, no, you have to be impeached first and convicted, and then you can only be tried.

-And they cited to Judge Kavan on that, but just Justice Kavanaugh actually wrote the exact opposite.
+And they cited to Judge Kavan on that, but Justice Kavanaugh actually wrote the exact opposite.

-He said that when a person's out of office, then if they if you first presented it to Congress and they didn't do anything with it, when the person's out of office, they could be prosecuted if it were the right kind of act to prosecute.
+He said that when a person's out of office, then if you first presented it to Congress and they didn't do anything with it, when the person's out of office, they could be prosecuted if it were the right kind of act to prosecute.

-But what is your take on the testimony of this guy, David Pecker, who is with uh the National Inquirer.
+But what is your take on the testimony of this guy, David Pecker, who is with the National Inquirer.

-Well uh you know, Pecker's testimony is immaterial and incompetent.
+Well, you know, Pecker's testimony is immaterial and incompetent.

-But you know, no matter to Alvin Bragg, because his objective is to tie Trump to the sort of sleazy dealings of a notorious tabloid.
+But, you know, no matter to Alvin Bragg, because his objective is to tie Trump to the sort of sleazy dealings of a notorious tabloid.

 It's really filth by association here.

-Um look, the the entire case is is a farce, it's a sham.
+Look, the entire case is a farce.

-Any fair and impartial judge, knowledgeable in the law, would have long ago dismissed Bragg's sham charges.
+Any fair and impartial judge knowledgeable in the law would have long ago dismissed Bragg's sham charges.

-Uh that's a pool that hates Donald Trump.
+That's a pool that hates Donald Trump.

-Uh it's going to be interesting.
+Yeah, it's going to be interesting.

 Your take.